Nushio/historian/README.md

 * Your TTL Period: How many days should the data be stored for?
 This requires configuration that this extension does not handle automatically: Setting the Firestore TTL to delete documents.

+* Excluded Keys: Document fields that should be ignored when storing changes.
+This is useful for fields that are updated frequently, but do not need to be stored in the changelog.
+For example, a field that stores the last time the document was updated.

 **Cloud Functions:**